subsquid/docs/docs/substrate-indexing/acala-evm-support.md

   .addAcalaEvmExecutedFailed("0xae9d7fe007b3327aa64a32824aaac52c42a6e624");
 ```

-The fine-grained filtering options are similar to `.addAcalaEvmExecuted`
+The fine-grained filtering options are similar to `.addAcalaEvmExecuted`.